is8ac/aural2/paper/arlrl.md

 Information about the users happiness leeks out and is observable.
 We must therefore learn to classify the user happiness.

-Let us a assume that humans know how happy they are.
+Let us assume that humans know how happy they are.
 Image that arlRL detects an state of the world which it thinks is indicative of user unhappiness, and then says to the user "I apologize for the mistake."
 If the user was unhappy as a consequence of an action which arlRL had previously taken, the user will be somewhat happier that arlRL at least apologize.
 If on the other hand, arlRL had made no mistake, the user will be unhappy that arlRL is pointlessly apologizing.

-In other words, if apologizing makes the user happier, arlRL made a mistake previously.
+In other words, if apologizing will make the user happier, arlRL made a mistake previously.
 If we treat apologizing as another action whose goodness is predicted just as the goodness of turning the lights on is predicted, we can use it as a proxy for user unhappiness.

 If arlRL predicts that taking apologize action will increase user happiness, the user is probably unhappy, and arlRL must have done something wrong.